Stan524/Edge-Browser-Kiosk-Mode-Setup/README.md

 	- priority of browsers to use edge/chrome/firefox so it is not hardcoded to a single browser
 	- add a way of rebooting if the machine hangs/freezes and becomes unresponsive randomly
 	- Unify the start scripts
+	- See the long term effectiveness of Focus assist